 Every year we dedicate a day to remembering those that have fought and died in the line of duty to protect the freedoms we enjoy every day.
 Since 1931 we have called this day Remembrance Day in Canada, the UK and many Commonwealth countries.
 Finding ways to honour Remembrance Day is an important way of ensuring future generations remember the sacrifices made in the past.
-Here are some Remembrance Day activities and crafts for kids to use in the classroom or homeschool.
+Here are some Remembrance Day activities, worksheets and crafts for the classroom or homeschool.

 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.